 Oils that can be used topically should be labeled on the bottle with instructions for how to use that specific oil on your skin.
 Some oils, like lavender, for example, are mild enough that they can be used undiluted directly on the skin—but it’s always best to dilute them until you know how your body reacts to them.
 You can also mix oils with Epsom salts in a bath to use them topically—but it’s highly important you include the Epsom salts, since oils aren’t water soluble and will float on the surface of water if you don’t break them up first.

 As for using oils internally, personally, I very rarely do this.
 In the U.S., the ingestion of essential oils is only recommended under the supervision of a licensed healthcare provider.
 Oils that are safe to be used internally will be labeled as such, but still use caution and common sense.
 If it’s labeled “not for internal use” or “don’t ingest”—take the hint.
 If you want to learn how to safely use essential oils internally, the NAHA is the place to go for this too.
+If you have more questions about using essential oils, you can always check Airlifebetter.

 4. How can I tell what oils are meant to be used in which way?